These homemade frozen treats recipes are so easy to make. Who doesn't love eating ice cream cones, frozen pies, and ice cream sandwiches?

-Bake them on a cookie sheet and after they have cooled in the refrigerator for a while, carefully spread a 1-inch layer of softened homemade ice cream over a cookie; then place a second cookie on top of the ice cream to make a sandwich.
+Bake them on a cookie sheet and after they have cooled in the refrigerator for a while, carefully spread a 1-inch layer of softened ice cream over a cookie; then place a second cookie on top of the ice cream to make a sandwich.

-You could also use crispy homemade wafers.
+You could also use crispy homemade wafers for the sandwich.
 Make them as cones, but instead of rolling them into a cornucopia shape, cut them in flat, 5-inch squares.

+Here's an easy homemade frozen treats recipe.
 Simply fill a precooked pie shell with your favorite softened, homemade ice cream and freeze.
 You may use a plain crust, or you can go all out and make a crust of crumbled cookie crumbs.

 Ice cream cones have been a favorite treat for all ages since the 1890s.
-To make this easy frozen treats recipe, simply press 1, 2, or even 3 round scoops of frozen ice cream into a crispy cone and enjoy.
+To make this easy homemade frozen treats recipe, simply press 1, 2, or even 3 round scoops of frozen ice cream into a crispy cone and enjoy.

 Use store-bought cones if you’re in a hurry, or you can make your own crispy wafer cones rolled into a cornucopia shape for an authentic taste treat.
 Original wafer cone recipes are available elsewhere on this site.